IlanPargamin/data_mining/README.md

 Tables:
 * Job - information about title, days left to bid, job description, url
 * Budget - info about the currency, per hour or not and min-max range of the budget
-* BidderInfo - information on the bidder : url, rating and name
-* CompetitionSet - a one to many (one?) relationship between a job and a competition
+* CompetitionSet - a correspondence between a job and a competitor
-* Competition - information about the competition: average bid, currency, bid type and number of competitors
+* Competition - information about the bidders: average url and rating
-* SkillSet - a one to one relationship between a job and a skill set
+* SkillSet - a correspondence between a job and skills
 * Skill - information about each skill (name)
-* VerificationSet: a one to one relationship between a job and a verification set
+* VerificationSet: a correspondence between a job and verifications
-* Verification : Boolean values : email, deposit and
+* Verification : Boolean values : email, deposit and payment

 ###### Future usage
 Empty.

 ## Data cleaning process
 There is no general rule.
+The data is clean.

 We identified, for bids and budget, the currency, the type of payment (per hour or fixed range) and the amount.